Baynosaromeo/TicTacToeApp/README.md

 # TicTacToeApp

-First Click the link then the code button and then download the zip file then extract the file then open the visual studio code 2022
+First Click the link then the code button and then download the zip file then extract the file then click the tictactoe.sln and then run it in visual studio code 2022